shaneholloman/uvi/memory-bank/projectbrief.md

 1. Provide a simple command-line interface for creating new Python projects
 2. Utilize cookiecutter for project templating
 3. Integrate UV for dependency management
-4. Include modern code quality tools (ruff, mypy, pylint)
+4. Include modern code quality tools (ruff with Pylint-equivalent rules, mypy)
 5. Support testing with pytest and code coverage
 6. Offer documentation generation with MkDocs
 7. Enable CI/CD workflows with GitHub Actions